Meaning of Sensitivity Analysis

 There are many advantages and disadvantages to sensitivity analysis as follows:

 Advantages of Sensitivity Analysis

 Following are the advantages of this analysis:

 When sensitivity analysis is done, each independent & dependent variable is studied in-depth.
-Their movements are studied and how independent variable affects dependent variable is also studied.
+Their movements are studied, and how the independent variable affects the dependent variable is also studied.
 In the pursuit of understanding the relationship between the variables, the cause and effect reaction between the two establishes.
-Such in-depth analysis will bring more accurate future forecast.
+Such in-depth analysis will bring more accurate future forecasts.

 Strengthen “weak spots”

 As sensitivity analysis studies each variable independently, it can identify critical variables that may act as a weakness.
-For example – In this analysis, we find out that the bond prices are extremely volatile to changes in inflation, we can take measures to reduce the impact, say by hedging.
-Thus we can say – weak spot is identified & strengthened.
+For example – In this analysis, we find out that the bond prices are extremely volatile to changes in inflation.
+We can take measures to reduce the impact, say by hedging.
+Thus we can say that – the weak spot is identified & strengthened.

-Sensitivity analysis results in data backed forecast.
-When all the variables are considered and all the outcomes are analyzed, it becomes easy for the management to make decisions about investments within the business & decisions about investing in the markets.
+Sensitivity analysis results in a data-backed forecast.
+When all the variables are considered and all the outcomes are analyzed, it becomes easy for the management to decide on investments within the business & decisions about investing in the markets.
 Thus it is an extremely helpful tool for future planning.

-Through sensitivity analysis, the management can know which variables have a high impact on success or failure of a project.
-For example, in a sensitivity analysis of Company A, the management discovered that packaging of their product affects the sales by up to 20%.
-So management can concentrate to provide best quality packaging in order to optimize sales.
+Through sensitivity analysis, the management can know which variables have a high impact on the success or failure of a project.
+For example, in a sensitivity analysis of Company A, the management discovered that the packaging of their product affects the sales by up to 20%.
+So management can concentrate on providing the best quality packaging to optimize sales.